LavaMoat/LavaMoat/README.md

 1 and 2 are provided by [SES][SesGithub] containers.
 Platform API access is passed in via a LavaMoat configuration file.

-3 is achieved by providing a unique mutable copy of the imported module's exports.
-Mutating the module's copy of the exports does not affect other modules.
+3 is achieved by providing a read-only view of the imported module's exports.
+This read-only view is accomplished via [Cytoplasm][CytoplasmGithub], a membrane implementation.

 ### SecureEcmaScript (SES)

 [SES][SesGithub] is the sandbox used in LavaMoat.
-See SES's [secure computing guide](https://github.com/Agoric/SES/blob/master/docs/secure-coding-guide.md) to learn more about the risks of untrusted javascript.
+See SES's [secure computing guide][SesComputingGuide] to learn more about the risks of untrusted javascript.

+### LavaMoat in Node.js

+Run your server or app building code with protections via [LavaMoat Node][LavamoatNode]

 ### LavaMoat in the browser